Gaussian Function

 \]

-Note: For example, highly skewed distributions such as the exponential distribution requires
+\(n \approx 30\), while highly skewed distributions such as the exponential typically require

 The Central Limit Theorem (CLT) explains the ubiquity of the normal distribution, showing that any quantity arising from